Max-Rank: Efficient Multiple Testing for Conformal Prediction: INTRODUCTION

 \section{Abstract}

-We develop a novel multiple hypothesis testing correction with family-wise error rate (FWER) control that efficiently exploits positive dependencies between potentially correlated statistical hypothesis tests.
-Our proposed algorithm \m{max-rank} is conceptually straight-forward, relying on the use of a $\max$-operator in the rank domain of computed test statistics.
-We compare our approach to the frequently employed Bonferroni correction, theoretically and empirically demonstrating its superiority over Bonferroni in the case of existing positive dependency, and its equivalence otherwise.
-Our advantage over Bonferroni increases as the number of tests rises, as we maintain high statistical power whilst ensuring FWER control.
-We specifically frame our algorithm in the context of parallel permutation testing, a scenario that arises in our primary application of conformal prediction, a recently popularized approach for quantifying uncertainty in complex predictive settings.
+Multiple hypothesis testing (MHT) frequently arises in scientific inquiries, and concurrent testing of multiple hypotheses inflates the risk of Type-I errors or false positives, rendering MHT corrections essential.
+This paper addresses MHT in the context of \emph{conformal prediction}, a flexible framework for predictive uncertainty quantification.
+Some conformal applications give rise to simultaneous testing, and positive dependencies among tests typically exist.
+We introduce \m{max-rank}, a novel correction that exploits these dependencies whilst efficiently controlling the family-wise error rate.
+Inspired by existing permutation-based corrections, \m{max-rank} leverages rank order information to improve performance and integrates readily with any conformal procedure.
+We establish its theoretical and empirical advantages over the common Bonferroni correction and its compatibility with conformal prediction, highlighting the potential to strengthen predictive uncertainty estimates.

-\section{Introduction}
+\section{INTRODUCTION}

-Multiple hypothesis testing (MHT) occurs when statistical inference is performed over multiple hypothesis tests simultaneously \citep{shaffer1995multiple}.
-Such a scenario arises in various scientific studies, ranging from medicine and genomics \citep{ludbrook1994medicine, qu2010genetic, storey2003gene} to economics and psychology \citep{blakesley2009psych, list2019economics}.
-Particularly in many modern research domains involving large datasets, such as genome studies, the number of tested hypothesis can be extremely large \citep{dudoit2003gene}.
-A crucial consideration in MHT is that as the number of considered hypothesis tests $m$ increases, so does the likelihood of committing a Type-I error, i.e., erroneously rejecting the null hypothesis and claiming a significant result.
-These false positives may lead scientists to make incorrect conclusions void of any real inferential basis, and mistakingly pursue meaningless follow-up studies \citep{benjamini2010simultaneous}.
-Thus, a large body of research in statistics has been preoccupied with multiple testing corrections to permit valid statistical inference even under simultaneous testing \citep{bender2001adjusting}.
+Multiple hypothesis testing (MHT) occurs whenever we attempt to draw conclusions over multiple statistical hypotheses at once \citep{shaffer1995multiple}.
+Such scenarios regularly occur across different scientific domains ranging from medicine and genomics \citep{ludbrook1994medicine, qu2010genetic, storey2003gene} to economics and psychology \citep{blakesley2009psych, list2019economics}.
+A key issue is that as the number of tests grows, so does the risk of Type-I errors -- falsely rejecting the null hypothesis -- which can mislead scientific inquiry and waste resources on spurious or incorrect findings \citep{benjamini2010simultaneous}.
+To mitigate this, a vast body of statistical research has focused on multiple testing corrections that permit valid inference even in such cases \citep{bender2001adjusting}.